ImperialSpaceSociety/picotracker-Lora/README.md

 ![In the sun](/Photos/20200316_130210.jpg "In the sun")

 # Instructions for special tests of multiregion Lorawan

+In this test, I want to test if the tracker will work properly over US915.
+We have had issues where some packets over Canada contained no payload data.
+I don't know the root cause.
+Could be power supply issues.
+To narrow down causes, I have created this test, to be run on the B-L072Z-LRWAN1.

+This test will:
+1. transmit every 2 minutes
+2. a packet the size of our typical message
+3. on US915 frequencies.

+I want to find out if we receive any empty packets.

+## How to run the program

 Clone this project and switch to branch `multi-region-tests`.
 All tests on multi region lorawan will be here.
 Navigate to `picotracker-Lora/Software/Projects/B-L072Z-LRWAN1/Applications/LoRa/End_Node/MDK-ARM/` and run `Lora.uvprojx` with Keil.